exida-Innovation/silstat-api-docs/docs/docs/tutorial-basics/getting-started.md

 # Getting Started!

-Welcome to the Getting Started guide for the **SILstat API**.
+Welcome to the Getting Started guide for the **SILstat™ API**.

+The SILstat™ API provides access to:

+- Configuration, Collection and supporting Entities
+- Eventing
+- Report Generation

 This guide will help you access the API using your preferred tools and get up and running in just a few minutes.

 ---

-## 🔐 Step 1: Authentication - Acquiring a Token
+## 🔐 Step 1: Authentication

 ---

-Before making any requests, you must acquire an **access token**.
+To access the SILstat™ API, you’ll first need an access token issued by **Microsoft Entra ID**.

+> 🛑 You do **not** need an Azure subscription to access the API.
+A Microsoft 365 tenant is sufficient.

+---

+### 🔑 Overview

+In order to use the SILstat™ API users must:

+1. Register our Entra application with their Microsoft 365 tenant
+2. Sign in to their tenant to authorize access
+3. Fetch a token using their tenant-specific app credentials

+You’ll use this token to authenticate all API requests.

+---

+### 📝 Prerequisites

+- A Microsoft 365 tenant (with Entra ID)
+- The `client_id` and `tenant_id` for your registered application.
+You can find these values in your Azure portal under App registrations

+> 💡 **Note:** You can find your `client_id` and `tenant_id` in the **Microsoft Entra admin center** (formerly Azure AD), under **App registrations**.
+If you're using the Azure portal, go to **Azure Active Directory > App registrations** to locate these values.

+If you’re unsure how to register an app or acquire a token, see the [Authentication Guide](./authentication.md).

+---

 👉 See the full [Authentication Guide](./authentication.md) for how to:
 - Register an app
-- Acquire an OAuth2 token
+- Acquire an Access token
-- Understand roles and permissions

-Once you have your token, you can start making requests.
+Once you have your token, you can access the SILstat™ API to start making requests.

 ---